yegor256/blog/_drafts/_vesting.md

-Another option is [milestone-based](https://techcrunch.com/2015/12/09/milestone-based-vesting-for-startup-founders/) vesting, which defines a set of value milestones, each of which unlocks an additional part of the programmer' equity.
+Another option is [milestone-based](https://techcrunch.com/2015/12/09/milestone-based-vesting-for-startup-founders/) vesting, which defines a set of value milestones, each of which unlocks an additional part of the programmer's equity.

 On top of the [inability](https://medium.com/swlh/why-milestone-based-agreements-are-bad-for-early-stage-startups-15c759995121) to predict milestones accurately, this vesting formula